Board of Directors 2023

 Kathryn McCullough, Treasurer served as Executive Director of Manitoga/The Russel Wright Design Center, Development Director for the Hudson River Sloop Clearwater, and Capital and Planned Giving Manager for Scenic Hudson.
 Kitty has served as Interim Executive Director of the Woodstock Guild/Byrdcliffe Colony and Peekskill’s Paramount Center for the Arts.
-She co-founded the Kingston Midtown Arts District and Kingston Preservation Inc. In 2015, she helped ensure that an 18th-century stone house owned by famous diarist Nathaniel Booth and two early 19th-century D&H Canal-era homes in Kingston were rescued from demolition.
+She co-founded the Kingston Midtown Arts District and Kingston Preservation Inc. In 2015, she helped ensure that a nineteenth-century stone house owned by famous diarist Nathaniel Booth and two early nineteenth-century D&H Canal-era homes in Kingston were rescued from demolition.

-Stephen Paganuzzi, Jr, Acting Secretary has been a Manhattan attorney for over 30 years, concentrating in Trusts and Estates, Real Estate, Family Law and General Civil Practice.
-A Dutchess County resident for 25 years, Steve is extensively involved with hands-on renovation of local residences for rent and/or resale, including the renovation of his current home in Rhinebeck village.
-Accomplished in various building skills, he has an interest in history, historic preservation and environmental conservation.
+Stephen Paganuzzi, Jr, Acting Secretary has been a Manhattan attorney for over 30 years, concentrating in trusts and estates, real estate, family law, and general civil practice.
+A Dutchess County resident for 25 years, Steve is extensively involved with hands-on renovation of local residences, including his current home in Rhinebeck village.
+Accomplished in various building skills, he has an interest in history, historic preservation, and environmental conservation.